 "I'm that kind of girl that will work until they physically pull me off set or out of the studio...
 I always want the best of what I can offer, and I think that's a blessing and a curse."

-Sabrina Carpenter became the first artist since The Beatles to chart her first three top-five hits in the same week.
-She won two Grammys, headlined Coachella, hosted SNL, executive-produced a Muppets revival, and grossed over $55 million on tour.
-All before turning 27.
-And at 5'1", she did it while making everyone around her feel like the short one.
+That basement is where the YouTube covers started.
+From there: Disney Channel at 14.
+A debut EP at 15.
+By 26, Sabrina Carpenter had become the first artist since The Beatles to chart her first three top-five hits in the same Hot 100 week.
+She'd won two Grammys, hosted SNL, executive-produced a Muppets revival, grossed over $77 million on the Short n' Sweet Tour, and announced herself as the 2026 Coachella headliner — a slot she'd publicly promised herself two years earlier.
+At 5'1", she did all of it while making everyone around her feel like the short one.

-What separates Carpenter from other former Disney stars isn't talent alone.
-It's an internal engine that's been running since she uploaded YouTube covers at age 10.
-That engine has a name in personality psychology: Enneagram Type 3, The Achiever.
+What separates her from other Disney alums isn't talent alone — talent at that level isn't rare.
+It's an internal engine that's been running since the YouTube uploads at age 10.
+The engine has a name in personality psychology: Enneagram Type 3, The Achiever.

 TL;DR: Why Sabrina Carpenter is an Enneagram Type 3

-- The Control Girl: "I like control and I think I have a lot of it," she told Interview Magazine.
+• The Control Girl: "I like control and I think I have a lot of it," she told Interview Magazine.
 "Other people might deem me a control freak, but I don't think I'm a freak.
 I think I'm just a control girl."
-From arriving 10 minutes early to every session to obsessively refining mixes until release day, Carpenter runs the machine — she doesn't ride it.
+She arrives 10 minutes early to every session and refines mixes obsessively up to release day — the production isn't happening around her, it's happening because of her.

 What is Sabrina Carpenter's Personality Type?